Tharindu-Nirmal/Tharindu-Nirmal.github.io/_pages/about.md

 <div style="text-align: justify; width: 800px">

-I'm a Second-year PhD student under professor <a href="https://scholar.google.com/citations?user=ZlNq4_4AAAAJ&hl=en">Prof. Stanley H. Chan </a>- at the <a href="https://engineering.purdue.edu/ChanGroup/">Intelligent Imaging Lab </a>.
-We are at <a href="https://engineering.purdue.edu/ECE">Purdue ECE</a>- Purdue University, USA.
+I'm a Second-year PhD student under professor <a href="https://scholar.google.com/citations?user=ZlNq4_4AAAAJ&hl=en">Prof. Stanley H. Chan </a>- at the <a href="https://engineering.purdue.edu/ChanGroup/">Intelligent Imaging Lab. </a> We are at <a href="https://engineering.purdue.edu/ECE">Purdue ECE</a>- Purdue University, USA.
 Prior to graduate school, I received my Bachelors in Electronics and Telecommunications Engineering from the University of Moratuwa, Sri Lanka.
 My primary research is on Image/Video enhancement using generative AI.
 I work in the intersection of generative AI, image/video restoration, and computational imaging- leveraging vision and language models for physically consistent enhancement of images and videos.
 I’m always happy to collaborate and make new friends.
 Feel free to reach out!